• How long does the process take?

 • What is the process of Certification or Credentialing like?

-After your application and all the supporting documents have been accepted, you will need to complete two additional steps: take (1) the Standardized Clinical Knowledge Test, and (2) the Standardized Patient Exam through a simulated patient encounter.
-It does not matter in what order to take the Test and the Exam, but you will need to successfully pass both the Test and the Exam within 6 months after you receive notice from SCA that your documents have been accepted and that you are ready to move on to that phase.
+Next phase: you will need to complete (1) the Standardized Clinical Knowledge Test, and (2) the Standardized Patient Exam through a simulated patient encounter.
+You will have 6 months to successfully pass both the test and the exam (the 6 months begin from the day you receive notification that your documents have been accepted).
+You can take the test and exam in any order.

 • What is the application fee?